MineInAbyss/geary/docs/guide/systems/families.md

 # Defining families

-Families have a counterpart for the following entity operations: `has`, `hasSet`, and `hasRelation` which match against all entities where those operations would return `true`.
+Families have a counterpart for the following entity operations: `has`, `hasSet`, and `hasRelation` which match against all entities where those operations would return `#!kotlin true`.

 These operations be joined by three connectives, `and, not, or`.